 In this article, we will have a look at the best attractions in Strasbourg and provide some information about this beautiful city and the unmissable experience a tourist can have in it.

 The majestic 18th-century palace served as the residence of the Bishop-Princes from 1732.
 Its service has ended just 10 years after, as the French Revolution occurred.

-The Museum of Decorative Arts (Musée des Arts Décoratifs) is where the former apartments of the Cardinals of Rohan was located.
-A great collection of decorative arts including goldsmith’s art, paintings, and ceramics, are the object you can find in this museum.
+The Museum of Decorative Arts (Musée des Arts Décoratifs) is where the former apartments of the Cardinals of Rohan were located.
+A great collection of decorative arts including goldsmith’s art, paintings, and ceramics, is the object you can find in this museum.
 The rooms themselves are a good part of the museum.
 You can spend some time in the library, print room, and chapel.

 The last museum is the popular Archaeological Museum.
 It owns one of the best antiquity collections of the whole country.
 There are items from the prehistory era to the middle ages.

 You can find the Museum of Decorative Arts on the ground floor, while the Museum of Fine Arts and the Archaeological Museum are located on the first and second floors respectively.

 Probably the most iconic neighborhood in the region.
 It has inherited the enchanting Alsatian character and owns an atmosphere you will fall in love with.

 Quartier des Tanneurs, as they call it in France, is located within the large island of Grande Ile, surrounded by the beautiful river of Ill.

 You can wander in the amazing labyrinth of canals and old streets for hours, visiting the delightful half-timbered houses.
 This scenery is what you can surely call perfection.
 The solace in the air is incomparable with any other neighborhood in Europe, and the colors, they are unbelievably wonderful.